 - High charges and poor performance from St. James's Place Wealth Management, the largest restricted advice firm in the UK.

-- Less than 2% of St. James's Place funds have maintained top performance over the past 1, 3 & 5-years.
+- Only 5% of St. James's Place funds have maintained a top quartile sector performance ranking over the past 1, 3 & 5-years.

 - Initial advice costs between 5-6% of your initial investment, compared to the industry standard of 2.06%.

-With upfront charges of 5% on their range of unit trust and OEIC funds, 6% on their pension products, and ongoing costs that can reach 2.5% per annum, St. James’s Place is one of the most expensive wealth management firms in the UK.
-With 79% of their unit trust funds and 61% of their pension funds performing worse than at least half of their peers over the past five years, we ask where is the value for consumer investors and are SJP really worth the high cost?
+SJP have upfront charges of 5% on their range of unit trust and OEIC funds, 6% on their pension and life products, and ongoing costs that can reach 2.5% per annum, which makes them one of the most expensive wealth management firms in the UK.

-Our latest St. James's Place review provides an updated analysis on the 1, 3 & 5-year performance and sector ranking of all 166 St. James's Place investment funds including their range of unit trust, pension, life and offshore funds.
+In this latest St. James's Place review we provide an updated analysis on the 1, 3 & 5-year performance and sector ranking of 201 St. James's Place investment funds including their range of unit trust funds, pension funds, life funds and offshore funds.

 Often criticised for high fees, we review the current St. James's Place charging structure, including upfront charges, ongoing charges and exit charges, comparing the SJP fee structure to alternative providers.

-Also included is a detailed review of St James Place Investment Portfolios, 9-convenient unit trust portfolios that SJP offer to smaller sized clients.
+Also included is a detailed review of St James's Place Investment Portfolios, 9-convenient unit trust portfolios that SJP offer to smaller sized clients.

 This detailed and factual analysis of the largest restricted advice firm in the UK will assist new and existing investors to evaluate whether St. James's Place Wealth Management is a suitable choice.